Originally published 4/3/2020

-Globally, there are more than 218,000 cases of novel coronavirus and almost 10,000 deaths — and both these numbers are on the rise outside China.
+Globally, there are more than one million cases of novel coronavirus and almost 110,000 deaths — and both these numbers are on the rise.

-With the latest data showing more than 10,000 U.S. cases in all 50 states, COVID-19, the disease caused by the virus, is already spreading exponentially; the U.S.’s first case of community spread was confirmed less than three weeks ago.
-At the Center for Disease Control and Prevention’s last count, 150 people have died from the virus.
+With the latest data showing more than 500,000 U.S. cases in all 50 states, COVID-19, the disease caused by the virus, is spreading exponentially.
+At the Center for Disease Control and Prevention’s last count, 18,559 people have died from the virus.

 As the outbreak grows within our borders, healthcare providers should be focused on protecting their patients — and themselves.
 “Their risk is highest for infection,” Eric Cioe-Pena, MD, director of global health at Northwell Health in New York, tells Florence Health.

-These are the most important actions for HCPs to combat SARS-CoV-2, the official name for the novel coronavirus.
+These are the most important actions for HCPs to combat coronavirus.

 Ask patients about their exposure to COVID-19 before testing.

-Clinicians should ask patients if they’ve traveled internationally in the past two weeks and whether they’ve had direct contact with someone who has coronavirus.
+According to William Schaffner, MD, professor of infectious diseases at Vanderbilt University, clinicians should ask patients if they’ve recently traveled internationally and whether they’ve had direct contact with someone who has coronavirus.
 If they have symptoms, they should first be tested for influenza, Dr. Schaffner says.